UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 Medical notes are a critical part of healthcare, providing comprehensive patient information from allergies to past complications.
 However, these notes are often unstructured, contain domain specific abbreviations, and require significant manual effort to analyze.
 Hospitals spend millions annually on maintaining and reporting medical notes, consuming thousands of hours that could be more beneifical if spend on treating patients.

 LLMs, such as GPT-4, Claude 3, and Gemini Advanced, have demonstrated the ability to accurately identify key details in medical text, often matching or surpassing traditional machine learning methods.
-In this project, we investigate LLM performance on MIMIC-III clinical data, exploring how RAG and other retrieval techniques can enhance reliability for nuanced or context-rich information.
+In this project, we investigate LLM performance on MIMIC-III clinical data, exploring how RAG and other retrieval techniques can enhance reliability for nuanced or context-rich information and whether a "needle-in-a-haystack" approach can help to benchmark LLM reliability.

 ## Project Structure
 <pre>